 What is Chlamydia?

 Let’s start with the basics.
-What is Chlamydia?
+What’s Chlamydia?

 How is Chlamydia spread?

-Chlamydia spreads through vaginal sex, anal sex, oral sex, or sharing sex toys with someone who is already infected.
+Like other sexually transmitted infections, Chlamydia spreads through vaginal sex, anal sex, oral sex, or sharing sex toys with someone who is already infected.

 Symptoms of Chlamydia

-As previously stated, many people who have Chlamydia often don’t have any symptoms.
+Many people who have Chlamydia often don’t have any symptoms.

 What does Chlamydia discharge smell like?